-When promoting a self catering business online, at SCRUMPY we know a thing or two, especially when it comes to direct bookings.
-Our many years experience of providing Property Owners and Agencies with advertising has given us a great understanding into what works.
+At SCRUMPY we know a thing or two about how to promote a self catering business online - especially when it comes to direct bookings.
+Our many years of experience, providing Property Owners and Agencies with advertising, has given us a great understanding into what really works.

 Getting visits to a website

 On a basic level, a website can be accessed by either typing in its URL or by finding it via a search engine, and with 3.5 billion search requests made everyday, a vast majority use Google to find what they are looking for.

 For a Property Owner or Manager who is marketing their own, or another's business, it’s important that your website is as prominent as possible and discoverable in a search.
 Especially as this is how a majority of your new customers will attempt to find you.
 So getting your website to first show and then be near the top is vital.